Treat GA early

 You are not alone

-US map_1.5 million people
+US map_~1.5 million people

-There are about 1.5 million people in the US living with GA.
+A GA diagnosis may leave you feeling disconnected, but there are about 1.5 million people in the US living with GA.

 Impact on life